-Mr. Smith, who has appeared as counsel of record in over 800 civil cases in the U.S. District Court for the Eastern District of Texas, served as chairman of the Eastern District’s Local Rules Advisory Committee from 2000-2009.
+Mr. Smith, who has appeared as counsel of record in over 900 civil cases in the U.S. District Court for the Eastern District of Texas, served as chairman of the Eastern District’s Local Rules Advisory Committee from 2000-2009.
 He has also been the editor of the O’Connor’s Federal Rules * Civil Trials handbook on federal civil procedure since 1998.
 Mr. Smith is a frequent author and speaker on topics including intellectual property, patent, and product liability litigation, federal court practice, ethics, and law office administration.

 Mr. Smith is a Sustaining Life Fellow of the Texas Bar Foundation.
 He also served on the Board of Directors of the State Bar of Texas from 2005-08, representing the 24 counties of State Bar district 1 in northeast Texas, where he was recognized as Outstanding Third Year Director and received a Presidential Citation for his work in the area of member benefits.
 He currently serves on the State Bar Board of Directors as a section representative, and on the State Bar’s Intellectual Property Law Section’s governing council.

 He has also been selected for inclusion in the 2008-2022 Texas Super Lawyers lists, and is a recipient of the Texas Access to Justice Foundation’s Cy Pres: Impact on Justice award, as well as the Northeast Texas Association of Paralegals’ Attorney Most Supportive of Paralegals award, and the Standing Ovation award from TexasBarCLE.
 In 2013, Texas Lawyer named him one of five “Top Notch” lawyers in intellectual property law in Texas.
 In 2016 East Texas Baptist University awarded him the Sam B. Hall, Jr. Award for distinguished community service.

-Mr. Smith is married to Harrison County Treasurer Jamie Marie Noland, and they have three sons, Grayson, 16 and twins Collin & Parker, 13.
+Mr. Smith is married to Harrison County Treasurer Jamie Marie Noland, and they have three sons, Grayson, 24 and twins Collin & Parker, 21.